Hafez al-Assad: Lebanese Civil War

 Within a week of the Syrian intervention, Christian leaders issued a statement of support.
 Muslim leaders established a joint command of all Palestinian groups except As-Sa'iqa, which was driven by the PLO to its stronghold near the main airport.
 Shortly afterward, As-Sa'iqa and other leftist Damascus forces were absorbed by the Syrian military.
 On 8 June 1976 Syrian forces were pushed back from Sidon, encountering stiff resistance in Beirut from the LNM.
 Assad's actions angered much of the Arab world however and the sight of Syria trying to eliminate the PLO brought criticism upon him.
 There was considerable hostility to Assad's alliance with the Maronites in Syria.
 As a result, the Syrian government asked the Arab League to assist in the conflict.
 The Arab League began to meditate, establishing the Arab Deterrent Force (ADF) for peacekeeping.
-Syrian strategy at this point was to gradually weaken the LNM and its Palestinian collaborators, continuing to support the Christian militia.
+The Syrian strategy at this point was to gradually weaken the LNM and its Palestinian collaborators, continuing to support the Christian militia.
 However, the Syrians were unable to capture the LNM's stronghold of Aley before the Arab League called for a ceasefire on 17 October.
 The Arab League strengthened the ADF to 30,000 troops, most Syrian.
 While some heavy fighting continued, by December 1976 and January 1977 most Palestinian and Lebanese groups had disposed of their heavy weaponry.
 According to Charles Winslow, the "main phase" of the Lebanese Civil War had ended by 1977; until the early 1990s most violence was attributed to the turf, proxy, inter-communal and state wars.

 Assad used terrorism and intimidation to extend his control over Lebanon.
 Jumblatt died in a 1977 assassination allegedly ordered by Syria; in 1982, Syrian agents assassinated Lebanese President Bachir Gemayel (who was helped to power by the Israelis during the 1982 Lebanon War).
 Jumblatt and Gemayel had resisted Assad's attempts to dominate Lebanon.
 Assad caused the failure of the 1983 Lebanon–Israel agreement, and by proxy guerrilla warfare forced the Israeli Defense Forces to withdraw to southern Lebanon in 1985.
 Terrorism against Palestinians and Jordanian targets during the mid-1980s thwarted the rapprochement between King Hussein of Jordan and the PLO, slowing Jordanian–Israeli cooperation in the West Bank.